+To start the engine
-1. Turn the key to " [] " (on) and the engine stop switch to " ()".

-The EPS warning light (for equipped models) should come on and stay on until the engine is started.
+- 1. Turn the key to " [] " (on) and the engine stop switch to " ∩" (run). - The coolant temperature warning light and the engine trouble warning light should come on for a few seconds, then go off. - For EPS-equipped models, the electric power steering warning light should come on and stay on until the engine is started.

-The following warning lights should come on for a few seconds, then go off.

-- Coolant temperature warning light

-- Engine trouble warning light

-- Fuel level warning light (for equipped models)